sujith-eag/Learning_Journey/MCA/Cyber_Security/Lab_Manual/2_nmap.md

-# Nmap Lab Notes – Network and Port Scanning
+# Nmap – Network and Port Scanning

 ## 1. Installation and Setup